paul-thebaud/phpunit-generator/README.md

 A detailed documentation is available [here](DOCUMENTATION.md), but here is a simple description of usages.

-PhpUnitGenerator basic usage is from command line with the following command.
+PhpUnitGen basic usage is from command line with the following command.

 ```bash
 $ php ./vendor/bin/phpunitgen